-(Yes, with third party verification - 3 points) (Yes, without third party verification - 0 points) (No - 0 points)

-a.
+Are you a Diverse Business?
+A diverse business is at least 51 per cent owned, managed, and controlled by; Racialized peoples, newcomers (less than 5 years in Canada); Persons with Disabilities; Women; people facing poverty; Veterans, and 2SLGBTQQIA+ (Two-spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, plus) Peoples.
+Yes No o o o o o o o o o o o o o o o o o o o Yes, w g vith third party verification - 3 points) vithout third party verification - 0 points) opoints)

+10. a.
+Are you a Social Enterprise?
+A Social Enterprise is a business that seeks to achieve a defined social, cultural, or environmental goal and the majority of net profits are reinvested in the social, cultural, or environmental goal.
+Yes No Do you have a third-party certification that shows you are a Social Enterprise?
+A Social Enterprise is a business that seeks to achieve a defined social, cultural, or environmental goal and the majority of net profits are reinvested in the social, cultural, or environmental goal.
+Third-party certification that verifies that the business is a Social Enterprise could include: Buy Social Canada certification 0 Other third-party certification Yes No (Yes, w g ith third party verification - 3 points) ithout third party verification - 0 points) points) 11. a.
 Does your organization practice social procurement?
 Social procurement is intentionally seeking to leverage social value from your supply chain by purchasing from social enterprises and diverse businesses.

-- Yes - 🗋 No

-If yes, please attach the relevant policy (indicating document name in the space below) or provide evidence of implementation of social procurement in your supply chain.
+Yes No If y es, please attach the relevant policy (indicating document name in the space below) or provide evidence of implementation of social procurement in your supply chain.

+Γ

+L

+coring

-Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)
+Yes, with evidence - 3 points)

+Yes, without evidence - 0 points)

+(1 No - 0 points)

-b.
-Do you currently track the number of contracts and/or dollar spend in your social procurement practice?
+h .
+Do you currently track the number of contracts and/or dollar spend in your social

+- procurement practice?

+process of the second

+□ Yes

+□ No

-If yes, please provide a report or recent data on number of contracts and/or dollar spend (indicating document name in the space below).
+If yes, please provide a report or recent data on number of contracts and/or dollar

+spend (indicating document name in the space below).

+Scoring

-Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)
+(Yes, with evidence - 3 points)

+(Yes, without evidence - 0 points)

+(No - 0 points)

+10 D

-12. Do you have any formal relationships with public and/or private education and training institutions?
+- ou have any formal relationships with public and/or private education and training tutions?

+■ Yes

+■ INO

-If yes, please provide details of the training entities and relationship(s) you hold in the space below.
-Please include contact name, phone number and email address.
+If yes , please provide details of the training entities and relationship(s) you hold in the space